-Physiotherapy staff will need one or more of several qualifications, such as a degree in physiotherapy or a closely related discipline, a BTEC National Diploma in Health Studies with relevant experience, or an appropriate in-house vocational qualifications.
+Physiotherapy staff will need one or more of several qualifications, such as a degree in Physiotherapy or a closely related discipline, a BTEC National Diploma in Health Studies with relevant experience, or an appropriate in-house vocational qualification.

-There are many different types of opportunities for physiotherapists - you could find a temporary or permanent position within a small private practice and from there progress to become a partner.
-With the right experience and business knowledge, you could start your own practice, or perhaps function as a freelance or mobile physio.
-You could apply for a vacancy at a professional football, rugby or cricket club, and many larger clubs and health clubs have in-house physiotherapists.
+There are many different types of opportunities for Physiotherapists - you could find a temporary or permanent position within a small private practice and from there progress to becoming a partner.
+With the right experience and business knowledge, you could start your own practice, or perhaps function in a Freelance or Mobile capacity.
+You could apply for a vacancy at a professional football, rugby or cricket club, and many larger clubs and health clubs also employ in-house Physiotherapists.

 Alternatively, the NHS employs hundreds of Physios throughout the UK in a wide assortment of different capacities.

 The starting salary for a Physiotherapist in the NHS is around £21k per annum but salaries can vary enormously with age, experience and level of responsibility.